Sanishkoju/NextJs-Portfolio/content/react.md

 # NextJs

-Next.js is a powerful React framework for building static and dynamic websites with ease.
+React is a powerful React framework for building static and dynamic websites with ease.
 It offers optimized performance, great SEO features, and server-side rendering, which are crucial for modern web applications.
-For this portfolio project, Next.js is used to create a fast, SEO-friendly, and scalable website that showcases work, skills, and projects efficiently.
+For this portfolio project, React is used to create a fast, SEO-friendly, and scalable website that showcases work, skills, and projects efficiently.

-## Key Fields of Next.js:
+## Key Fields of React:

 - **Server-Side Rendering (SSR):** Automatically renders pages on the server for improved SEO and faster initial load times.
 - **Static Site Generation (SSG):** Pre-renders pages at build time, ensuring fast loading and good performance for static content.